syedyasirkamal/agileproject/README.md

 ### Sprint Retrospective
 > - Our team conducted a Sprint Retrospective on 11/27/22.
-> - One action that we identified that would make our team significantly better is to develop an MVP for our product.
+> - One action that we identified that would make our team significantly better is to articulate an MVP for our product.
+By articulating an MVP, our team will be able to focus its time and efforts on those features so that we don't waste time on work that it not as important or valuable.
 > - Our action plan is articulated as a PBI, including User Acceptance Criteria.
 > - This new PBI has been added to the top of the Product Backlog, ready to be pulled into the next Sprint.